 COPD Symptoms and 5 Strategies to Combat Them

-We’ve heard this throughout our lives, but in truth, diet is everything.
-The vitamins and nutrients we put into our bodies have a direct correlation with our energy levels and feelings of fatigue, so it is imperative to eat the necessary foods and to drink plenty of water.
-When living with a chronic lung disease in particular, where breathlessness and fatigue are a daily ordeal, giving your body all the resources it needs for the day is vital to managing one’s respiratory health.
-Although it can be difficult for anyone to maintain a perfectly balanced diet, a healthy diet can start simple: a light breakfast of fruits, eggs and toast, a balanced lunch of grains and vegetables (a sandwich and a salad), and a modest dinner of starches, meats, and more vegetables (grilled chicken, roasted potatoes, and green beans).
+We’ve heard this many times, but in truth, diet is everything.
+The vitamins and nutrients we take directly correlate with our energy levels and feelings of fatigue, so it is important to eat the right foods and to drink plenty of water.
+When living with a chronic lung disease where breathlessness and fatigue are daily, giving your body all the resources it needs for the day is vital to your respiratory health.
+It can be difficult for anyone to maintain a perfectly balanced diet.
+A healthy diet can start simple: a light breakfast of fruits, eggs and toast, a balanced lunch of grains and vegetables (a sandwich and a salad), and a modest dinner of starches, meats, and more vegetables (grilled chicken, roasted potatoes, and green beans).
 The key to eating healthy is discipline.
-Sometimes forgoing what is convenient or our favorite is necessary to extending our health.
+Sometimes forgoing what is convenient or our favorite is necessary for good or better health.

 4. Clear Your Lungs

-Excessive phlegm is perhaps the most noticeable and frustrating COPD symptom.
-This build-up can be a significant contributor to feeling of short of breath and can lead to more fatigue and decreased mobility.
+Excessive phlegm is one of the most noticeable and frustrating COPD symptoms.
+This buildup can be contribute to feeling short of breath and can lead to more fatigue and decreased mobility.
 To combat this, it’s important to clear the lungs often.
 But how?
 For starters, drink water.
-For most Americans dehydration is an ongoing issue, and in order to clear mucus, your throat needs water.
+For most Americans, dehydration is an ongoing issue, and in order to clear mucus, your throat needs water.
 Doctors often recommend an expectorant (Robitussin, for example) to loosen mucus.
 Natural remedies such as orange peel teas, steam showers and singing can also help.

 3. Increase Your Exercise

 Sometimes the best things in life are a challenge.
-In the quest to better one’s respiratory health, exercise can be the key influencer in improving lung capacity and increasing energy levels.
-Although regular exercise can be difficult to implement into one’s life—particularly for those with general fatigue and limited mobility—sometimes the only way out is up.
-Try to start your mornings off with a few short exercises and build up from there.
-If walking to the mailbox is a difficult ordeal, build the habit of walking to it and a little farther every time if you can.
+Exercise can be the key influencer in improving lung capacity and increasing energy levels.
+Although regular exercise can be difficult to implement—particularly for those with general fatigue and limited mobility—sometimes the only way out is up.
+Try to start your mornings with a few short exercises and build up from there.
+If walking to the mailbox is difficult, see if you can get to the mailbox and then try to go a little farther if you can.
 By setting a tangible goal and exceeding it little by little, you’ll be defying your expectations and building belief in yourself, all while making progress.

 2. Improve Your Air Quality

-Poor indoor air quality is one of the greatest contributors to lung disease symptoms at home.
+Poor indoor air quality is one of the greatest contributors to lung disease symptoms.
 Whether it’s cigarette smoke from loved ones or smoke from a fireplace or stove, these air particulates can do a number on respiratory symptoms, degrading quality of life and increasing shortness of breath.
 To address this issue, it’s important to confront poor air quality directly.
 To start, remove any elements of cigarette smoking from your house.
-This means to quit smoking yourself as well as to require others not to smoke around you.
-Secondly, purifying the air in your home is of vital importance.
+This means quit smoking yourself as well as require others not to smoke around you.
+Secondly, purifying the air in your home is vital.
 Try bamboo charcoal, a Himalayan salt lamp or simple household plants to remove impurities from the air and create a safer respiratory space for yourself moving forward.